 Who Gets Asthma?

 Asthma can appear at any age, but it typically develops during childhood.
 Those most at risk include people with allergies or a family history of asthma.
-Having a parent with asthma makes children three to six times more likely to develop the condition.
+Having a parent with asthma makes children more likely to develop the condition.
 Gender also plays a role.
 Asthma is more common in boys during childhood but in women during adulthood.

 Certain types of jobs can raise your risk of developing asthma as an adult.
 This includes working in a factory or other environment where you are routinely exposed to certain chemicals or industrial dusts.